METALS-Copper dips as inventories released, aluminium firmer

 LONDON, June 12 (Reuters) - Copper eased for a third day on Tuesday as investors took profits, a big position in inventories eased and a labour settlement in Chile raised prospects for a deal at top mine Escondida.

-Three-month copper on the London Metal Exchange was down 0.7 percent to $7,203 a tonne by 1045 GMT.
-It also fell during the last two session after hitting a 4-1/2 year high of $7,348 on Thursday.
+Three-month copper on the London Metal Exchange closed down 0.5 percent in final open outcry activity at $7,222 a tonne.
+It also fell during the previous two sessions after hitting a 4-1/2 year high of $7,348 on Thursday.

 Some investors and analysts said a 7 percent rally over six sessions leading up to the peak was due to fears of a strike at BHP’s Escondida, the world’s biggest copper mine.
 But Macquarie analyst Vivienne Lloyd said that aspect had been exaggerated.